avelingrayorg/cc-c/performance-coaching-lessons.md

 - Adult Singing Class
 - Answers to specific FAQs
 ---
+#Testimonial 1

+I sang out loud - and it was joyous and beautiful.
+Honestly, I was shocked at how easy and natural it felt!
+Caylia - you made the difference.
+Thank you from the bottom of my heart. - Soleil, San Rafael

 ## I don't want to learn singing but need help with public speaking